Wanuri Kahiu: Ras Star

-Ras Star is Kahiu's first short narrative film, which she directed in 2006.
-It tells the story of Amani, a teenage rapper, living with his Islamic aunt and uncle in Nairobi.
-Amani dreams of being a rapper, and secretly practices for a local talent show.
-However, he and his brother get dragged into local criminal activities in their neighborhood.
+Ras Star (2006) is Kahiu's first short narrative film.
+It tells the story of Amani, a teenager living with his Islamic aunt and uncle in Nairobi who dreams of being a rapper, and secretly practices for a local talent show.
+Instead, he and his brother get pulled into crime.

 From a Whisper

 Her first feature film, From a Whisper (2008), received a total of 12 nominations and earned five awards at the 5th Africa Movie Academy Awards in 2009.
 Among other nominations, the film was nominated for the Best Picture Award, Best Screenplay Award, and Best Director Award.
 It ended up winning in all three categories.
 The film fictionalizes the terrorist attack on the U.S. Embassy in Nairobi in 1998.
 It tells the story of a young girl, Tamani, who loses her mother in the attack and is told by her father that her mother is missing when she is actually deceased.
 Tamani searches for her mother, painting hearts across the city, she also befriends a policeman named Abu.
 Abu helps Tamani as the viewers discover the shame he feels for not stopping his friend who helped attack the embassy.

-As Dennis Harvey writes in his review for the Daily Variety, the “interactions between the young woman and older man let both come to terms with a painful past they were helpless to prevent”.
+As Dennis Harvey writes in his review for the Daily Variety, the "interactions between the young woman and older man let both come to terms with a painful past they were helpless to prevent".
 Film scholar, Clara Giruzzi highlights Kahiu's display of an African feminist sensibility, displayed by the egalitarian relationships in the film, and the pacifist messages in the wake of national trauma, which challenge essentialist and universalist western perspectives of Africa.
 Dennis Harvey, for the Daily Variety, writes that despite the film's occasional "titled" writing and performances, the drama "effectively puts the causes and aftermath of large terrorist actions in personal terms."

 As she notes in an interview, Kahiu still remembers the event, despite being a young teenager at the time.
-She refers to the bombing as “a horrific and traumatic event from Kenya”.
+She refers to the bombing as "a horrific and traumatic event from Kenya".
 She remembers her mother treating several patients who were the victims of the bombing.
-Although the event itself was a tragedy, Kahiu notes that it united Kenyans, regardless of their “ethnicity, social status or tribe”.
+Although the event itself was a tragedy, Kahiu notes that it united Kenyans, regardless of their "ethnicity, social status or tribe".
 When talking about the pre-production process for From a Whisper, Kahiu notes that casting for the role of Tamani, one of the protagonists of the story, took months before she met Corrine Onyango, who ended up getting the role.
-Although the film was Onyango's debut, Kahiu stated that she was “the perfect fit” and “did an amazing job with the character”.
+Although the film was Onyango's debut, Kahiu stated that she was "the perfect fit" and "did an amazing job with the character".